octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.17 - 2025-05-15 =
+* Added new hourly cron to delete old attachments in batches of 100.
+Actual functionality in PRO
+* Don't compare meta key 'has_images' when comparing before and after meta

 = 2.5.16 - 2025-05-08 =
 * Added more comparison operators when adding field mapping rules: 'begins with' 'ends with', 'exists' and 'not exists'